“Eat the spaghetti to forget your regretti”

 18) Watch out for limited traffic zones, which exist in many cities.
 They are marked as a white sign with a red circle in the middle, that says “zona a traffico limitado” with a video camera atop.
 If you accidentally go through one of these, you’re unfortunately out of luck because the camera will take a photo of your license plate and send the bill to your rental car agency up to one year later!!!
 There is a slight chance that we have gone through at least one of these, as they are sometimes difficult to spot, or not in obvious areas!
 I guess we will find out in the next year if we receive a ticket or not.
 I’ve heard that the ticket fine is upwards of €200, so let’s hope we didn’t make that boo-boo accidentally!

 19) Just as in many other countries, the left lane is the fast lane.
-However, unlike in America where slow people in the fast lane get honked at, and the fast driver frustratedly gets into the right lane and passes, moving back into the left lane, in Italy if you drive slowly in the fast lane, you will be tailgated and flashed with brights until you move over.
+However, unlike in America where slow people in the fast lane get honked at, and the fast driver frustratedly gets into the right lane to pass, and then moves back into the left lane, in Italy if you drive slowly in the fast lane, you will be tailgated and flashed with brights until you move over.
 People will not pass you when you’re in the left lane, YOU are expected to move over, so unless you want a car hot on your tail for a good five minutes, you’d better move over when a fast car approaches, or simply stay in the right lane.
-Boy, these Italians sure are stubborn!
+You might deduct from this observation that Italians are stubborn, perhaps?

 20) Fiats are everywhere.
-They’re manufactured in Turin and they proudly support their local automaker!
+They’re manufactured in Torino (Turin) and they proudly support their local automaker!

 We have compiled our own list of favorites in each category, so here goes!